RandomHat/CinemaXX_BACKEND/sprint-status/SPRINT2-STATUS.md

 # A section "Who did what" with a section for each member in the group, written by each member, explaining what you specifically did in this sprint.

 ## Mark
-Made the backend for screenings, and started on the frontend for the screenings.
+* Made the backend for screenings, and started on the frontend for the screenings.
-Including DTO's for the creation of screenings.
+* DTO's for the creation of screenings.
-ServiceTests for screenings
+* ServiceTests for screenings
 ## Simon

 ## Murat